Good Hotel Guide Review

 all ages welcomed.

-well-behaved dogs ‘not only allowed but welcomed’ in bedrooms, bar, grounds, not in dining room.
+well-behaved dogs ‘not only allowed but welcomed’ in bedrooms, bar, 1 dining room, grounds.

 Amex, MC, Visa.